CreativeWolfies/akyanet-research/akyanet.md

 The social contract must respect the rules defined by the Global Coordinator (more on that later).
 Additional terms of the contract are to be defined when establishing the contract.

+You have the right to leave your district, your commune, and your union of communes whenever you want.

 ### Essential tasks